Hermann Goldschmidt: Life and work

 In subsequent years, Goldschmidt bought larger telescopes, one with 30 lines diameter.
 Despite the limited observational capabilities of his instrument, which was inferior to those of most of his competitors, by May 1856 Goldschmidt had discovered four more asteroids.
 His next telescope was one with the diameter of 4 in.
 This technical improvement enabled him to discover nine asteroids between May 1857 and May 1861.
 During that period, the Academy of Science awarded Goldschmidt the astronomical prize medal several times, and he was made a chevalier of the Légion d'honneur in 1857.
 By the time of his final discovery in May 1861, the Royal Astronomical Society had awarded him the Gold Medal of the Royal Astronomical Society for the discovery of 13 asteroids.
 At that point, the second most successful astronomers John Russell Hind and Robert Luther had each discovered 10.

 Goldschmidt combined his abilities as a painter with his love for astronomy as exemplified by his paintings of the Great Comet of 1858 and of the solar eclipse he observed in Spain July 1860.
 In April 1861, he announced the discovery of a ninth moon of Saturn between Titan and Hyperion, which he named "Chiron".
 However, he was mistaken: this moon did not exist; today, "Chiron" is the name of an entirely different object, the unusual asteroid/comet 2060 Chiron.
 His updated star charts and the discovery of several variable stars were also appreciated by his colleagues.

 Goldschmidt was never employed at the Paris Observatory and therefore his income was insecure.
 However, in 1862 he was awarded a pension of 1500 francs.
 Because of his diabetes, Goldschmidt moved to Fontainebleau, but his condition did not improve.
-He stayed in Fontainebleau for three years and died there on April 26, 1866.
+He stayed in Fontainebleau for three years and, having lost his eyesight, he died there on August 26, 1866.